A Fairly Thorough Guide to Understanding Velocity vs. Capacity

 Measurement theater is its evil(er) cousin.
 Measurement theater is when teams treat metrics like ends, instead of a means to an end.
 Trying to increase velocity unnecessarily or punish people for not having enough capacity turns these metrics inside out, leaving them empty of predictive power.

 The pageantry here is all about numbers going up or down, checklists getting checked, and status bars creeping up.
 None of that, necessarily, means anything, no matter how much it feels like something.
-If you’re not careful, capacity and velocity can become vanity metrics, and their measurements can become meaningless.
+If you’re not careful, capacity and velocity can become vanity metrics, and their measurements can become meaningless to stakeholders.

-The choice to measure is not a neutral decision.
+The choice to measure is not neutral decision-making.
 Asking your team to measure something implies, at the least, that it’s worth measuring.
 Think through the consequences of what you’re asking them to measure and how you’re asking them to measure it.

 Metrics are best when they measure something true and meaningful, not when they measure for the sake of measurement.

 Just be careful not to get caught in an infinite measurement loop where you measure how effective measurements are, then measure how effective the measurements of those measurements are, and then measure how effective the measurements of those measurements of the original measurements are.
+Think about resource management.
+Nobody has enough resources or available capacity for that.
 Just checking your assumptions should suffice.

 We’ve told you a lot about what to do and a lot about what not to do.
 This advice, however, is yours to adapt and use.
-If you take one thing from this article, it’s this: Velocity and capacity are supposed to help.
+If you take one thing from this article, the bottom line is this: the goal of capacity planning is to help.

 An easy way to tell whether you’re using velocity or capacity wrong is to watch for when they feel like pain points.
 If it’s painful to use them, if it’s a chore to fill them out, then change how you use them.

-Velocity and capacity give you the language to articulate what your team has done and can do.
+The benefit of capacity planning is that it gives you the language to articulate what your team has done and can do in order to excel: your available resources, resource requirements, capacity requirements, resource utilization, current capacity, future capacity, excess capacity, workforce capacity, production capacity.
 They’re extremely useful in the right context and in the right mindset.
 But in the wrong hands, they can be confusing and annoying.